 Former Delhi CM Sheila Dixit Passes Away; Akshay Kumar, Bhumi Pednekar & Others Offer Condolences

-Former Chief Minister of Delhi, Sheila Dixit passed away following a cardiac arrest on Saturday, July 20th, 2019.
+Former Chief Minister of Delhi, Sheila Dixit passed away following a cardiac arrest on Saturday, July 20, 2019.
 The entire nation is gripped with grief, and condolence messages are pouring in from all corners.
-Bollywood celebrities such as Akshay Kumar, Bhumi Pednekar, Richa Chadda, Vivek Agnihotri, Raveena Tandon, Urmila Matondkar and others have taken to their social media to express their condolences.
+Bollywood celebrities such as Akshay Kumar, Bhumi Pednekar, Richa Chadda, Vivek Agnihotri, Raveena Tandon, Urmila Matondkar and others have taken to social media to express their condolences.

 Akshay Kumar Mourns The Demise Of Sheila Dixit